microsoft/WhatTheHack/031-DevOpsWithGitHub/Coach/Solution-05.md

 ## Notes & Guidance

-- See solution, in solutions folder for GitHub Action Workflow file.
+- See solution, in `/Solutions` folder for GitHub Action Workflow files.

 ## Solution
 - [Navigate to Solution for Challenge 05](./Solution/Solution-05/Solution05.yml)